-One of the joys of a visit is to see the centuries pass before your eyes.
+One of the joys of a visit is to see those centuries pass before your eyes.
 The interior offers an almost overwhelming sense of lived history.

 The dragon isn’t even the oldest visible piece of architecture.
 One unassuming corner of the church has a bricked up original portal from 1220, for example.

-Perhaps it was just a one-off, but other-worldly music filled the church throughout my visit (or maybe they were merely cleaning the organ pipes).
-The strange tones added a mystical aspect to the location.
+Perhaps it was just a one-off, but other-worldly music filled the church throughout my visit, too (or maybe they were merely cleaning the organ pipes).
+The strange tones certainly added a mystical aspect to the location.

 The Mozart connection

-The northeast chapel (the Werdenbergkapelle) includes a memorial plaque for one Pietro Metastasio, who is also buried in the church’s crypt.
+The northeast chapel (the Werdenbergkapelle) includes a memorial plaque for one Pietro Metastasio, who lies buried in the church’s crypt.